-We are steadily working towards our ambitious goal of installing an accessible composting toilet on site — a vital development to improve everyone’s experience using the garden — an addition requiring significant funding.
+We finally reached our ambitious goal of installing an accessible composting toilet on site in 2019 — a vital development to improve everyone’s experience using the garden.

-Also in our plans when funding is secured, is paving from the front garden, right throughout “the roof” area and into the backyard, which will also improve the accessibility of the garden.
+The grant received to fund the composting toilet also provided for paving from the front garden, right throughout “the roof” area and into the backyard, improving the accessibility of the garden even further.

 The garden is often used for social events, which are becoming more popular.
-A mobile, food safety compliant kitchen is also on the wish list to help us better cater for our guests.
+Work on a food safety compliant kitchen is now underway (August 2019) to help us better cater for our guests.